jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 In my example project, I know that cooking, as a domestic activity, is usually associated with women.
 I could say, that I want at least a quarter of the participants to not be women.
 Similarly, if I would do research with programmers, it is a reasonable guess that many programmers are young, male, and white.
 Again, I can set criteria to have some participants older than 35, some non-male, and some non-white.

-By defining your recruitment criteria along with the activities that are interesting for you ensures that you recruit participants who actually do what you are interested in.
+By defining your recruitment criteria along with the activities that are interesting for you ensures that you recruit participants who actually do what you want to learn more about.
 While activities are the primary criterion, demographics should not be ignored: Having a demographically diverse group of people makes it more likely to observe a wider range of ways people go about their activities.

 ### Where does the research happen?